aditya-jagdev/blur-autoHotKey-Script/README.md

 # blur-custom-controls
 Blur does not allow you to change the keybinds.
 I made this to get around that.
-Works with Blur keyboard layout 2.
+Use with Blur keyboard layout 2.

 ## How do I use this?
 0. Download this tool by clicking the green `Code` button and click `Download ZIP`.
 Extract the files anywhere you want.